China’s COVID-19 Propaganda Playbook: Part 1

 Oppose Overseas Overreaction.
 While various nations instituted evacuations, border closures, and travel advisories for China, CCP media like Xinhua and China Daily advocated against “panic” and “overreaction.”
 The China Daily wrote, “Some countries have overreacted by excluding tourists from China.”

 Correspondingly, China’s UN envoy and various ambassadors warned against overreaction, and the MFA singled out the U.S. response: “The U.S. helping China in fighting #nCoV?
 Seriously?
-The U.S. was the first to evacuate consulate from Wuhan, withdraw some embassy staff, and impose travel ban on all visitors from China.
-Overreaction only helps spreading panic.”
+The U.S. was the first to evacuate the consulate from Wuhan, withdraw some embassy staff, and impose a travel ban on all visitors from China.
+Overreaction only helps spread panic.”